Xylon2/interrobench/README.md

 Running it should be essentially:
 - make a virtualenv and activate it
-- use pip to install the deps from `requirements.txt`
 - install interrobench into your virtualenv with `pip install -e .`
-- set variable DATABASE_URL for alembic and run `alembic upgrade head`
+- run `alembic upgrade head` to create the database tables
 - type `pytest` to run tests
 - type `interrobench` to run the benchmark